Nom-nom-hub/arc-kit/templates/commands/define.md

       - [ ] Focused on user value and business needs
       - [ ] Written for non-technical stakeholders
       - [ ] All mandatory sections completed
-      - [ ] Adaptation mechanisms clearly defined
+      - [ ] Requirements clearly defined and testable
+      - [ ] Success criteria measurable and technology-agnostic

+      ## Adaptive Design Quality

+      - [ ] Requirements designed with evolution in mind
+      - [ ] Clear considerations for future use cases
+      - [ ] Graceful degradation strategies identified
+      - [ ] Schema/data flexibility considerations addressed
+      - [ ] Backward compatibility planned where relevant
-      - [ ] Context awareness requirements specified
+      - [ ] Migration paths identified for likely requirement changes

-      ## Requirement Adaptiveness
+      ## Requirement Quality

       - [ ] No [NEEDS CLARIFICATION] markers remain
-      - [ ] Requirements are testable and unambiguous
+      - [ ] Requirements are testable, unambiguous, and adaptable
-      - [ ] Requirements can evolve with changing requirements
-      - [ ] Success criteria are measurable and adaptable
+      - [ ] Success criteria are measurable and technology-agnostic
-      - [ ] Success criteria are technology-agnostic (no implementation details)
-      - [ ] All acceptance scenarios are defined
+      - [ ] All acceptance scenarios are defined with evolution in mind
-      - [ ] Edge cases are identified
+      - [ ] Edge cases include adaptation scenarios
-      - [ ] Scope is clearly bounded but can adapt
+      - [ ] Scope is clearly bounded but allows for evolution
-      - [ ] Dependencies and assumptions identified
+      - [ ] Dependencies and assumptions identified with adaptability considerations

-      ## Feature Adaptiveness
+      ## Feature Quality

       - [ ] All functional requirements have clear acceptance criteria
-      - [ ] User scenarios cover primary flows with adaptive considerations
+      - [ ] User scenarios cover primary flows and likely evolution paths
       - [ ] Feature meets measurable outcomes defined in Success Criteria
       - [ ] No implementation details leak into specification
-      - [ ] Adaptation triggers and pathways clearly defined
-      - [ ] Context switching capabilities specified
+      - [ ] Verification requirements include testing for adaptability

       ## Notes

-      - Items marked incomplete require spec updates before `/arckit.analyze` or `/arckit.plan`
+      - Items marked incomplete require spec updates before `/arckit.plan`
+      - Adaptability concerns should be noted and addressed before proceeding
       ```

-   b. **Run Adaptive Validation Check**: Review the spec against each checklist item:
+   b. **Run Validation Check**: Review the spec against each checklist item:
       - For each item, determine if it passes or fails
       - Document specific issues found (quote relevant spec sections)
-      - Assess adaptation readiness of each section
+      - Pay special attention to adaptive design quality items

    c. **Handle Validation Results**: